moonblade/cka/README.md

 </details>

 ### Logs

+> Day 12 - 30 Sep, Thursday
+- Read up on host and pod networking, not from implementation point, but mostly as to know how its organized

 > Day 11 - 29 Sep, Wednesday
 - Knock another easy topic out of the way, resource limitting on pods.